UTXOnly/fargate_deploy/README.md

 # fargate_deploy
-A terraform script to deploy the Datadog agent as a sidecar container in a ECS Fargate task
+A simple terraform script to deploy the Datadog agent as a sidecar container in a ECS Fargate task

+This deploys:
+* `busybox` container that emits logs
+* AWS FireLens/fluentbit log driver
+* Datadog agent sidecar container

 ## Prerequisites
 * [aws-cli](https://github.com/aws/aws-cli)